EffectOrientedProgramming/book/Chapters/unit.md

   // ...Other calls...
   OpenSourceLibrary
     .sendToService("Network Payload")
   // ...Other calls...

 logic()
 ```

-Here our simple program performs 3 very different side-effects, but everything is boiled down to the same `Unit` type.
+Here our program performs 3 very different side-effects, but everything is boiled down to the same `Unit` type.
-If we extrapolate this is to a production application with hundreds and thousands of functions, it is overwhelming.
+If we extrapolate this to a production application with hundreds and thousands of functions, it becomes overwhelming.

 Ideally, we could leverage the type system and the compiler to track the requirements for arbitrarily complex pieces of code.